openstack/openstack-doc-tools/README.rst

 0.7
 ---

  * Fix building of identity-api and image-api books.
+ * Add option --debug.
+ * Generate log file for each build.

 0.6
 ---

  * Fix python packaging bugs that prevented sitepackages usage and installed .gitignore in packages